alishafazal/hangman-project-3/README.md

 # Hangman

-The aim of this project was to create a fun and thought-provoking command-line hangman game.
+The aim of this project was to create a fun and thought-provoking Python terminal hangman game.

-The user can select the difficulty level of the game, which is either easy, medium or hard.
-Once this is selected, the Google Sheets API retrieves a random word from the chosen difficulty words list in the Google spreadsheet.
-The chosen word is replaced with dashes to hide the word from the user.
-The user is then asked to input a letter, if the user guesses correctly, the dash is replaced with the letter.
-If they guess incorrectly, the user will lose a life.
-The user wins the game if they can guess the word before they run out of lives, if they can't, they will lose.
-The user has a final option to play again or not.

 ![Am I responsive](assets/images/am-i-responsive.png)

+## How to Play

+- The user selects the difficulty level of the game, which is either easy, medium or hard.
+- The user inputs a letter that they think is apart of the word they are trying to guess.
+- The game is won if the user guesses all the letters in the word.
+- The game is lost if the user runs out of lives before they could guess all the letter in the word.

 ## Table of contents
 - [UX](#ux)